firebolt-db/firebolt-db.github.io/docs/managing-your-account/billing.md

 The **Accounts & Billing** page shows accrued charges for **Storage** and **Compute** for the most recent month to date.
 Choose the month for which you want to view billing history.
 To view a summary of daily charges, choose **Day in month** from the list.
 Choose **Month in year** to view a summary of monthly charges.

+Firebolt billing is reported to the AWS Marketplace at the beginning of the next day.
+By default, the **Accounts & Billing** page displays the engine usage breakdown based on billing time.
+If you prefer to see the engine usage by actual usage day, you can click the **Engines breakdown** selector under the **Usage cost by engine** table and click **Actual running time**.

 {: .caution}
 The **AWS account id** on this page is your *Firebolt AWS account* ID.
 It is **not** the *customer AWS account* under which you are billed.